 Proposed contribution

 The existing literature on the impact of central clearing focuses on its impact on the CDS markets.
 The CDS market was intimately involved in the 2008 financial crisis (and the failure of AIG), so it is an important area of study.
 However, the clearing mandate not only affects the CDS trade, but also the broader swaps market.
 This paper will take a broader view of this whole market rather than just the CDS trade alone.
-By exploiting variations in the types of contracts that need to be cleared, I hope to identify the causal impact of the clearing mandate on swaps trading.
+By exploiting variations in the types of contracts that need to be cleared, it is possible to identify the causal impact of the clearing mandate on swaps trading.

+Just trading, or more?

 Previous studies were also limited in the types of impacts they studied: either collateral demand or prices.
-This paper will look at a broad array of market performance measures such as liquidity, volatility, riskiness and market size.
+This paper will take a more wholistic view.
+I will look at a broad array of market performance measures such as liquidity, volatility, riskiness and market size.
 In addition, existing literature often uses the effective date of the clearing mandate to perform event-studies.
 However, the Dodd-Frank Act required regulators to issue clearing mandates when it became law in 2010, and regulators issued many notices of proposed rule-making prior to the enactment of the final rules.
 Legislators and regulators in the UK, EU, Australia, Japan, South Korea, Hong Kong and Singapore were also enacting similar regulations at the time.
 Since market participants could anticipate these regulations and voluntarily clear their contracts, the final rule enactment/effective date by the US regulator might not be a good choice as the date of the event.
 Exploiting the variations in timing and content of the various regulations could help identify the causal impact of central clearing on swaps trading.

+Be specific; Elaborate…